HIRIS-Lab/HistologyHSI-BC-Recurrence/README.md

 ## License

-Copyright 2025 Laura Quintana-Quintana, Esther Sauras-Colón, Javier Santana-Nunez, alessio Fiorin
+Copyright 2025 Laura Quintana-Quintana, Esther Sauras-Colón, Javier Santana-Nunez, Alessio Fiorin

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.